How to Clean Your Bike Efficiently without removing the wheels in 7 steps: a practical Guide

 Step 7: Applying Protective Wax (2 minutes)

-Finish it off with the Protective Spray Wax.
-Use your other Microfibre Cloth to polish the frame and wheels.
+Finish it off with the Cyclon Polish Wax.
+Use another Microfibre Cloth to polish the frame and wheels.
 It only makes sense that you skip the drivetrain and rotors.

 This stuff adds shine, protects from dirt, helps prevent scratches, and works on all frame types.
 Carbon, paint, matte or glossy.